polyurichard/lectures/OOD/oo.md

     }
 }
 ```
 By making the visibility of the variable `health` private, it cannot be directly accessed or modified from outside the class.
-This prevents the health from being set to an invalid value (like a negative number) accidentally.
+This prevents the `health` from being set to an invalid value (e.g. negative number) accidentally.

 Public methods are provided to allow controlled access to the private attributes.
 - For instance, the `getName()` and `getHealth()` methods allow external code to access the `name` and `health` attributes of a `Monster` object.